freeCodeCamp/guide/src/pages/java/arrays/index.md

 double list[]; // works but not preferred way.
 ```

 Note: The style `double list[]` is not preferred as it comes from the C/C++ language and was adopted in Java to accommodate C/C++ programmers.
-Additionally it's more readable: you can read that it's a "dobule array named list" other than "a double called list that is an array"
+Additionally it's more readable: you can read that it's a "double array named list" other than "a double called list that is an array"

 ## Creating Arrays: